tauren/tax-scenarios-lean/docs/stories/story-1.5-load-from-url.md

 **Dev Technical Guidance**
 -   **URL Parsing:** Use `URLSearchParams(window.location.search).get('planData')`.
 -   **LZ-String:** Use `LZString.compressToEncodedURIComponent()` and `LZString.decompressFromEncodedURIComponent()` for URL safety.
 Refer to `lzString.ts` location in `front-end-architecture-v0.3.md`.
--   **`isDirty` Flag:** Manage this flag carefully in the Zustand store.
-It's key for the overwrite prompt logic.
 -   **Zustand Store Actions:** The `setActivePlanFromLoadedData` action should fully replace the relevant state and trigger `localStorage` persistence.
 -   **UI for Prompt (AC A3a):** Use ShadCN `AlertDialog`.
 Manage its state (visibility, callbacks) via `uiSlice.ts` (as described in `front-end-architecture-v0.3.md`).
 Style should be consistent with the application's theme (possibly guided by `main-application-layout.tsx` for general modal appearances).
 -   **Error Handling:** Robust `try-catch` in service functions.
 User-facing errors for failed URL loads should be clear.